votca/votca/share/doc/websiteAndDocumentation.rst

 - nbsphinx
 - sphinx_rtd_theme

-Once the errors are gone the documentation is build and a static html website is generated in the ``sphinx.html`` folder within the build folder.
+Once the errors are gone, the documentation is build and a static html website is generated in the ``sphinx.html`` folder within the build folder.
 You can view and test the website in any browser simply by navigating to the index.html file within the ``sphinx.html`` folder.